Backstock Overview

 Step 6: Moving Bins Between Offsite and Onsite

 Bins are often moved between onsite and offiste storage as inventory levels change.
-Bulk mode makes it easy to updated multiple bins at once.

 Using Bulk Mode: